Utah Court Records

 The evident similarities are that both complaints are civil suits that follow the Utah Rules of Civil Procedure; also, favorable adjudication of either petition frees both parties from the bonds of matrimony.

-Still, both complaints are different as a marriage contract is valid pending when the court issues a decree of absolute divorce.
+Still, both complaints are different.
+A marriage contract is valid pending the court's issuance of a decree of absolute divorce.
 Conversely, with annulment, the marriage is void from the start: the marriage contract was never valid.
 Furthermore, anyone can initiate a divorce suit at any time, but one can only file for annulment if the marriage is void or voidable.

 Is an Annulment Cheaper Than Divorce In Utah?

 Not necessarily.
-A couple can file for divorce and settle out of court without accruing high legal fees.
+A couple may file for divorce and settle out of court without accruing high legal fees.
 However, an out-of-court settlement does not apply to annulment.
-The cost of annulment is significantly higher as the petitioner must pay the investigative medical and legal fees accrued in establishing that a marriage is void or voidable.
+The cost of annulment is significantly higher as the petitioner is required to pay the investigative medical and legal fees accrued in establishing that a marriage is void or voidable.
 The associated costs also increase with the billable fees from the representing attorney.

 What is an Uncontested Divorce in Utah?